soar-telescope/goodman_pipeline/developing.md

 $ pip install sphinx
 ```

-2. Install Napoleon.
+2. Install Napoleon Plugin.
 Allows to use Google style with Sphinx.
 ```shell
 $ pip install sphinxcontrib.napoleon
 ```

-3. Go to your source folder and run ```sphinx-quickstart``` and adapt the
+3. Go to your source folder and run `sphinx-quickstart` and adapt the
 following answers to your needs.

 ```shell